 Mechanical informatics refers to the information technologies to achieve efficiency, effectiveness, and reliability in the mechanical environment.
-The mechanical informatics researches in SS lab have been conducted focusing on the industrial automation systems.
-Major issues include:
+The mechanical informatics researches in SS lab have been conducted focusing on the automation and motion control systems.

 For the development of a precision motor drive, we have to cope with challenges in software design: “how to bound the end-to-end delay from message release to motor actuation” and “how to integrate all the control loops so that responsiveness is maximized”.
 Our main contributions are (a) restructuring of drive software into a multi-task model, (b) period synthesis for minimized cycle time, and (c) stochastic analysis of end-to-end delay.

 For flexibility and better analyzability, a proprietary real-time kernel has been developed to realize a multi-tasked software in the resource-constrained drive hardware, i.e., with a DSP of 60 MIPS and 128 KB of memory.
 The kernel has only 7KB of memory footprint and 3 us of interrupt latency.
 Based on this, the legacy big-loop style drive software has been restructured into a multi-tasked one and EtherCAT slave function has been added.
 For minimized controller cycle, task periods have been synthesized.
 Using stochastic response time analysis, we could successfully find the task periods that maximize the processor utilisation while the deadline miss probabilities are less than the given thresholds.
 The developed software is currently in use in a commercial servo drive.